 12 Movies Shot In New Zealand

-With outstanding scenery, the home of world class directors, and a top production company, New Zealand is a movie buff’s dream.
+With outstanding scenery, the home of world-class directors, and a top production company, New Zealand is a movie buff’s dream.
 The capital city, Wellington, has been nicknamed Wellywood for its filming locations and for being the home of Weta – a special effects and props manufacturer.
-See the set of Hobbiton in Matamata, the samurai village of the Last Samuarai in Taranaki, and a piece of Narnia at Cathedral Cove.
+See the set of Hobbiton in Matamata, the samurai village of the Last Samurai in Taranaki, and a piece of Narnia at Cathedral Cove.

 1. The Lord of the rings trilogy

 Ok, let’s start with the obvious.
 The Lord of the Rings was entirely filmed in New Zealand – the perfect landscapes to depict Middle Earth!
-Find out where The Lord of the Rings filming locations are in our guide.
+Find out where The Lord of the Rings filming locations are, in our guide: The Lord of the Rings Location Guide.

 2. the Hobbit trilogy